-David Carlson is a senior strategist and advisor that has been working in the forefront of the international design scene for more than 25 years.
-He is, among other things, the founder of David Design, David Report and Cities of Love Scandinavia; the Scandi leg of a global inclusive media/culture/city development plattform currently running the movement Malmö, I Love You.
-David Carlson is the author of Make Design Matter, a pocket size guide to meaningful design and a board member of Svensk Form, the design association mandated by the Swedish government to promote Swedish design.
+David Carlson is a senior strategist and advisor that has been working in the forefront of the international design scene for more than 30 years.
+He is currently working as creative director for the Swedish brands Orrefors and Kosta Boda.
+Among other things, he is the founder of David Design, David Report and Cities of Love Scandinavia.
+As well the author of Make Design Matter, a pocket size guide to meaningful design.
 He has lectured in over 20 different countries in recent years.

 His social life reflects his cross-pollinating mindcast: president of a nature conservation organization; guitar player in bands since the early 80s; and last but not least, a deeply dedicated gardener – more specifically, of old roses with unmatched aromas.

 David Carlson has a great passion for photography and he rarely leaves his home without a camera around his neck.
 His landscape photography is rather special in that sense that all of his pictures originates from the Falsterbo peninsula, a just 10 kilometer long point of land made up from white sand.
 Despite its size the Falsterbo peninsula holds seven different land based nature reserves, plus a reserve protecting the surrounding ocean.
 The visual language of the landscape photography by David Carlson is an infused mix of simplicity and tranquility.
 You will quite often find similar view points, but every time new paintings of light and colour, which glow with vibrancy.